- 1. Product marketing manager

 How to become one

-To become a software developer, you’ll need a bachelor’s degree in computer science, information technology, or a related field.
+Software developers typically need a bachelor’s degree in computer science, information technology, or a related field.
 While in school, doing internships or building coding projects helps you learn by doing.
 As you learn new coding tools and languages, you can grow in your job.
 Later, you might become a senior developer, a testing team leader, or even a manager in charge of the whole software process.

 5. IT security analyst